 26th August 2016 saw the 10th Uganda Internet Governance Forum (UIGF) take place at the Golf course Hotel in Kampala.
 The UIGF is held annually and this year it was organized by the Internet Society – Uganda Chapter (ISOC – ug) in collaboration with CIPESA under the theme “Internet as a tool for peace and development in Uganda.”
 2016 has seen some interesting events happening around internet access and freedom in Uganda.
 Perhaps the most talked about event was the presidential election which was marred with incidences of internet shutdowns apparently for purposes of National security.
 With such occurrences happening in Uganda and other parts of the world, there is much need to ponder on whether the internet can be used as a tool for peace and development, rather than seen as a threat to stability.

 In 2003 and 2005, the UN organized the World Summit on the Information Society (WSIS).
-One of the most important out comes from a series of conferences held by the Summit was the creation of the Internet Governance Forum (IGF).
-Each year there are global, regional and national IGFs that happen around the world.
-Like the recently held 10th IGF in Uganda, each IGF offers a space for stakeholders to share knowledge and agree on solutions to key internet related issues.
-IGFs are purposely designed not to be decision making forums but rather spaces that allow for participants to engage in dialogue.
-The outcome of every IGF plays an essential role in informing decisions which are taken by governments in some instances and institutions that manage the internet[i].
+One of the most important outcomes from a series of conferences held by the Summit was the creation of the Internet Governance Forum (IGF).
+Each year there are global, regional, and national IGFs that happen around the world.
+Like the recently held 10th IGF in Uganda, each IGF offers a space for stakeholders to share knowledge and agree on solutions to key internet-related issues.
+IGFs are purposely designed not to be decision-making forums but rather spaces that allow for participants to engage in dialogue.
+The outcome of every IGF plays an essential role in informing decisions that are taken by governments in some instances and institutions that manage the internet[i].

 The approach taken in the 10th IGF like many others around the world is a bottom-up approach.
 This allows for transparency and inclusion.
 It also allows for a common ground where stakeholders can develop solutions to fit the different facets of development within their environments.
 The aim is for such decisions to eventually have a great global impact.